COVID-19 and Adult ALL: Frequently Asked Questions

 Patients who achieve CR2 should be considered for allogeneic transplant expeditiously despite the pandemic.

-When approved, should ALL patients receive a vaccine for SARS-CoV-2?
+Should ALL patients receive a vaccine for SARS-CoV-2?